ansys/grantami-jobqueue/doc/source/user_guide/index.rst

    server_url = "http://my_grantami_server/mi_servicelayer"
    client = Connection(server_url).with_autologon().connect()

-See the :ref:`ref_grantami_jobqueue_connection` documentation for more detail on how to connect to Granta MI using other authentication methods.
+See the API reference documentation for more detail on how to connect to Granta MI using other authentication methods.